Open-Olympus-Project/infra-yggdrasil/README.md

 # Setting up env clusters

+to spin up a env cluster ther is a few steps that you need to do:

-This version of yggdrasil comes with a workflow that is build to spin up a new env-cluster using terraform
+This version of yggdrasil comes with a workflow called env-cluster-deploy, that spins up a new env-cluster using terraform

+1. Go to argo-workflows in the service cluster and run the workflow-template called `env-cluster-deploy`

 When the new cluster is done you have to change some values: